16 Apr 2014 3 Comments

 “I’m a cop.
 They say the closest thing to a criminal is a cop.
 We have to think like the proverbial bad guys think, be able to lie as easily as they do.
 But don’t worry,” he leaned forward and brushed his lips across hers, “I’ll never lie to you.”

 You can learn more about Carmen and her writing on her website: www.carmendesousa.com

-I hope you’ll take the time to connect with Joe and explore his fictional world.
+I hope you’ll take the time to connect with Carmen and explore her fictional world.

 Thanks for reading.